Yes, it’s called frozen pizza. But can you keep it in the fridge? Here’s why the answer isn’t a clear-cut yes or not.

 You accidentally put frozen pizza in the fridge.
 Understandably, you found yourself wondering: can you still cook and eat it?

 Or maybe you’re a college student, you live in a dorm building, and you have no freezer to begin with.
 But you don’t want to give up on your favorite food—pizza—and the only one you know how to cook properly.

 Whatever your situation, we’ve got you.
-We know you’re here because you want to know the answer to one question, and one question only: Can frozen pizza be kept in the fridge.
-This is exactly what we’ll be talking about in this article.
+We know you’re here because you want to know the answer to one question, and one question only: can frozen pizza be left in the fridge?

 Can Frozen Pizza Be Kept in the Fridge?

 To give you the long story short, yes, some frozen pizzas can be stored in the fridge.
 But only for a few days because they’ll spoil and no longer be safe for you to eat (even after you cook them).

 If the packaging says, “Keep frozen,” “Do not thaw,” or “Do not refrigerate,” which is usually the case with frozen pizzas topped with meat, this means that the pizza must be stored only in the freezer.

 Generally speaking, the more toppings there are on the pizza, the less okay it is to keep it in the fridge instead of the freezer, even for a day or two.